luyadev/luya/docs/guide/app-admin-module-assets.md

 ## Using i18n in JavaScript

-In order to use the i18n service inside your javascript files, you have to pass the translations keys you d'like to use inside your javascript to the admin aui.
+In order to use the i18n service inside your JavaScript files, you have to pass the translations keys you d'like to use inside your JavaScript to the admin aui.
 Therefore define {{luya\admin\base\Module::getJsTranslationMessages()}} in your admin module class:

 ```php
 public function getJsTranslationMessages()